feedhenry/fh-fhc/doc/fh3/admin/mbaas/create.md

     --username        MBaaS Username                                          [required]
     --password        MBaaS Password                                          [required]
-    --type            Type of MBaaS Target (feedhenry)                        [required]
+    --type            Type of MBaaS Target (feedhenry)                        [required] --label           Label for MBaaS Target

 ### OpenShift 3 MBaaS Target

-    --id            Some unique identifier for your MBaaS                   [required] --url           URL where the OpenShift Master(s) API is available      [required] --servicekey    The FHMBAAS_KEY environment variable value              [required] --routerDNSUrl  The wildcard DNS entry for your OpenShift Router        [required] --fhMbaasHost   Exposed route where fh-mbaas is running in OpenShift 3  [required] --type          Type of MBaaS Target (openshift3)                       [required]
+    --id              Some unique identifier for your MBaaS                   [required] --url             URL where the OpenShift Master(s) API is available      [required] --servicekey      The FHMBAAS_KEY environment variable value              [required] --routerDNSUrl    The wildcard DNS entry for your OpenShift Router        [required] --fhMbaasHost     Exposed route where fh-mbaas is running in OpenShift 3  [required] --type            Type of MBaaS Target (openshift3)                       [required] --label           Label for MBaaS Target

 ## DESCRIPTION